texttochange/vusion-documentation/en/basic/participant_management.rst

 Now you will see a screen where you can enter a phone number.
 Enter the phone number of the participant you want to add and click Save.
 Congratulations, you have added a participant.
 Now this participant will show up in the Participants screen.

-Importing participants from a file
+:index:`Importing participants` from a file
 =====================================
 In many cases adding participants one by one is not very efficient.
 Luckily there is another way of adding participants and that is by importing them from a file.
 Using the Import button the Import Participants screen is reached.
 Here you can choose a file from which Vusion will import the contacts.